 Anyway: I just watched an episode that I'd known was in production, but hadn't seen the finished product: Pannekoeken!
 Wherein they talk to Joachim from Japanese Pancake World and film him making okonomiyaki (among other things)...great stuff.

 Jiminy Cricket, what a weekend.
-Friday's 6-guitar swordfight turned out to be fun and not boodley-boodley-boodley (mime Eddie Van Halen fingertapping to get the full effect here) at all.
-IIRC, more than 100 people paid, which is a lot for the Music/Dance series (I can't decide if this just lazily needs a sexier moniker, or if it's a back-to-basics kind of avant-gardism)...
+Friday's 6-guitar swordfight turned out to be fun and not boodley-boodley-boodley at all (mime Eddie Van Halen fingertapping here) at all.
+IIRC more than 100 people paid, which is a lot for the Music/Dance series...

 ...and then Saturday was just hard work from 3pm to 5am.
-We were already operating with a bare-bones crew, hoping that we'd be able to power through an unusually crowded night with our usual rag-tag team of misfits, but: one of our bar staff fell ill and another one of them ended up unexpectedly playing in the first band of the evening, after their guitarist/founder's wife fell down the stairs back in England causing him to not make the trip (whew, that's not really much of a sentence, is it).
+We were already operating with a minimal crew, hoping that we'd be able to power through an unusually crowded night with our usual rag-tag team of misfits, but one of our bar staff fell ill and another one of them ended up unexpectedly playing in the first band of the evening, after said band's guitarist/founder's wife fell down the stairs back in England causing him to not make the trip (ehh write much?).

-So with all this falling about, we were forced to go all Transformers for the night: everyone was doing 3 different things simultaneously, the place was utterly packed, and we had a record-setting bar night (for our events) to boot, mostly beer, at least 30 crates of Grolsch (and Palm and Koninck).
-Our most successful evening yet in terms of consistent musical quality and sheer profit, but we were so understaffed that it was difficult to fully enjoy it while it was happening.
+So with all this falling about, we were forced to go all Transformers for the night, everyone doing 3 different things simultaneously: the place was utterly packed, we had a record-setting bar night (for our events) to boot, mostly beer, at least 30 crates of Grolsch (and Palm and Koninck).
+Thus our most successful evening yet in terms of consistent musical quality and sheer profit, but we were so understaffed that it was difficult to fully enjoy it while it was happening.

-We were so torn up at the end of the night that we didn't even clean, the 5 of us looked at the rather gross devastation around us and actually decided that it would be smarter to return 6 hours later at noon and clean then (and actually, it might have been the right decision).
-But I guess this is what makes OT301 OT301...if you want an overstaffed place with underseasoned music, Paradiso is right down the road...
+We were so torn up at the end of the night that we didn't even clean; the 5 of us looked at the rather gross devastation around us and quickly decided that it would actually be smarter to return 6 hours later at noon and clean then (and, actually, it might have even been the right decision).
+But hey I guess this is what makes the OT301 the OT301...if you want an overstaffed place with underseasoned music, Paradiso is right down the street bitches...

 Right.
 But anyway, Saturday's event expanding into Sunday afternoon kind of trashed the SnL as well...I have to just laugh at my gumbo plans...I was so not even close to making gumbo this weekend.
 I'm going to try and knock it out before I go to America this week.